High School Counselors and Administrators

 For course materials, individually or as a bundle, questions about electronic course materials, or for school paid purchase options, please use your enrolled student roster to contact gotts@otc.edu

-While enrollment in OTC Dual Credit grows each semester for the last several years, we are still accepting new school partners!
-Remember, OTC Dual Credit costs the least, gives the most back to school districts in remuneration, and OTC credits transfer just as well if not better than our competitors!
-Any school within the OTC Service Area can participate in OTC Dual Credit.
-Partnerships with schools outside our service area may be available upon request.
-Follow the steps below in sequence to partner with OTC Dual Credit.
-The required steps are listed in bold below.
+While enrollment in OTC Dual Credit has grown each semester for the last several years, we are still accepting new school partners!
+Remember, OTC Dual Credit costs the least, gives the most back to school districts in remuneration ($25 per student who completes the course), and OTC credits transfer just as well if not better than our competitors!

-First, review the information provided on this page and within the right-hand menu to learn more about OTC Dual Credit!
+1. Review the information provided on this page and within the right-hand menu to learn more about OTC Dual Credit!

-Second, determine the type of dual credit to offer at your school: seated with a high school instructor, online with an OTC instructor, or both.
+2. Determine the type of dual credit to offer at your school: seated with a high school instructor, online with an OTC instructor, or both.
 (See more about class types by expanding the Learning Format Options section.)
-For the seated option, prospective instructors should complete the process outlined on the Dual Credit Instructor page before moving forward.

-Fifth, after submitting the document(s) above, eligible students may begin the enrollment process
+4. After submitting the document(s) above, eligible students may begin the enrollment process

 How to Enroll – Add Class(es)